Technical debt: Planning

-Known and has been targeted for servicing by the development team.
+Technical-debt management involves identifying debt items, recording them in an issue tracker of backlog, assessing their effects and remediation cost, and prioritizing them with feature work.
+Teams can review debt during design, architecture, sprint, and release reviews, and assign portions of development capacity to remediation.
+Measures like the number of open debt items, the proportion of backlog for debt, and the resources spent for quality improvement can make accumulated debt visible.

 Limitations

-The concept of technical debt presumes that an overly-expedient development effort results in additional future costs and that the costs would be avoided if different decisions were made during the effort.
+The concept of technical debt presumes that an overly expedient development effort results in additional future costs and that the costs would be avoided if different decisions were made during the effort.
 While true, other considerations impact the potential cost of expedient development decisions.
 For example, if the system does not survive long enough to be modified for a subsequent release, then the savings due to the expedient development choices are true savings since there is no future development cost.
-Also, future events or advancements may render expedient and "long-term" designs obsolete, Also, new tools and techniques might reduce the cost of future rework, challenging current debt assumptions.
+Future events may render expedient "long-term" designs obsolete.
+New tools and techniques might reduce the cost of future rework, challenging current debt assumptions.

-Given the uncertainty of the future, what appears to be technical debt today may ultimately prove to be pure savings.
-Furthermore, traditional calculations of technical debt tend to focus only on development time, overlooking broader costs such as training and onboarding when debt affects code readability, licensing, tools, and infrastructure needed to manage or resolve the debt, and opportunity costs related to delayed features or lost market opportunities.
-Without accounting for these factors, technical debt assessments risk oversimplifying complex trade-offs, leading to suboptimal decisions.